Support Safe Snowmobiling!

 Snowmobile Safety Tips…

-– Decide where you’re going to go and not any possible alternatives or side trips.
+– Decide where you’re going plus any alternative routes or side trips.

 – Pack appropriate supplies and gear.

-– Have a pre-departure briefing with everyone in your riding group to make sure everyone knows what the plan is and everyone is ready to ride.
+– Have a pre-departure briefing with everyone in your group to make sure everyone knows the plan and everyone is ready to ride.

-• Always leave a detailed copy of your trip plan with a responsible person staying in town
+- Always leave a copy of your trip plan with a responsible person in town

-– Tell them where and when you are going, how many people are going, what you are bringing for fuel and supplies, and when you expect to return.
+– Tell them where you are going, how many people are going, what you are bringing, and when you expect to return.

-– Confirm with them that they know what to do and who to call if you don’t return on time.
+– Confirm they know what to do and who to call if you don’t return on time.

-– Check in with them when you depart so they know you when you left, and be sure to check in again when you arrive they know if you made it.
+– Check in with them when you depart so they know when you left and be sure to check in with them again when you arrive so they know you made it.

-– On multi-day trips consider using the non-emergency texting feature on your satellite device to update them with your progress.
+– During longer trips use the non-emergency texting feature on your satellite device to update them with your progress.

 – Also check ice and avalanche forecasts if available.